yadav-sachin/WebDev-Workshop-Day2-Flask/tasks.md

 ## Instructions:
 - It is compulsory to use Flask Framework for the application.
 Other Backend Frameworks such as Django, Express.js, etc. won't be accepted.
 - You are free to use any remote Database.
 However, avoid using a file-based database like SQLite that we used during the workshop.
+- (NEW) It is appreciable to include a README markdown file to showcase your work on GitHub.
+Add brief details about your implementation and screenshots of your App in the README file.
+[Resource Link](https://guides.github.com/features/mastering-markdown/)

 ## Hints and Resources:
 [Click Here](tasks_resources.md)